score-json/json/TSF/trustable/assertions/TA-BEHAVIOURS.md

       path: ./TSF/trustable/assertions/TA-BEHAVIOURS-CHECKLIST.md
 ---

-Expected or required behaviours for nlohmann/json library are identified, specified, verified and validated based on analysis.
+Expected or required behaviours for nlohmann/json are identified, specified, verified and validated based on analysis.

-nlohmann